 All across the country, alimony laws are changing.
-New trends to consider the employability and reasonable needs of a person receiving an alimony award make it more difficult to qualify for an award, shortens the length of time for which alimony is awarded, and reduces the amount of the alimony itself.
+Alimony, also known as spousal support or maintenance, isn’t calculated with a particular formula in Missouri like it is in some other states.
+But newer trends to consider the employability and reasonable needs of a person receiving a maintenance award make it more difficult to qualify for an award, shortens the length of time a court may make such an award for maintenance, and can reduce the amount that a court thinks is appropriate for maintenance.
 Important changes to the tax code in 2018 also complicated the process of alimony by changing the structure of taxation for alimony awards.

 Attorney Jennifer Rench is an experienced St. Louis Divorce Mediator and a collaborative divorce lawyer.
 She knows how to help couples explore creative solutions to take control of their financial interests and agree to outcomes that are right for them.
 This saves time, money, and bitter emotions during a highly emotional time.
 Call (314) 725-4000 today to schedule your free consultation.